top of page

 “I have always had a keen interest in archaeology, ancient civilisations and the mystery of life.
 The Daniel Project required years of research to fully understand what is a compelling subject and to that end it has been a privilege to be part of this and to meet and talk with so many interesting people in countries throughout the world.”

-“With a background in research and an interest in ancient history, I first learned about this subject in the late '80s and became determined to thoroughly investigate, document and film it.
-I want to debunk the myths - whatever they are!
-However, working on The Daniel Project has had a profound affect on my life - which was quite unexpected...”
+“With a background in research and an interest in ancient history as well as working in the media for years, I first learned about this subject in the late '80s and eventually made one of the first professional videos on this subject which was the basis for The Daniel Project.
+I was determined to thoroughly investigate, document and film it for TV this time.
+I want to debunk the myths - whatever they are!”

 Director Interview